zhouyf-10/starter-hugo-academic/content/_index.md

     content:
       title: News
       text: |-
-        - **2023/08**, Our paper on [learning-based microgrid control](https://ieeexplore.ieee.org/abstract/document/10233047) is accepted by IEEE Transactions on Smart Grid.
+        - **2023/08**, Our paper on [learning-based, safety and stability-certified microgrid control](https://ieeexplore.ieee.org/abstract/document/10233047) is accepted by IEEE Transactions on Smart Grid.
-        - **2022/05**, Our paper QSLR is accepted by IEEE Transactions on Power Systems.
+        - **2023/03**, Our paper on [noise-intermediate-scale quantum EMTP](https://ieeexplore.ieee.org/abstract/document/9769895) is published by IEEE Transactions on Power Systems.
-        - **2022/05**, Our paper NISQ-QEMTP is accepted by IEEE Transactions on Power Systems.
+        - **2023/03**, Our paper on [noise-resilient quantum power flow](https://ieeexplore.ieee.org/abstract/document/10144277) is accepted by iEnergy.
-        - **2022/05**, Our paper QTSA is accepted by IEEE Transactions on Power Systems.
+        - **2023/01**, Our paper on [quantum machine learning-based transient stability assessment](https://ieeexplore.ieee.org/abstract/document/9737359) is published by IEEE Transactions on Power Systems.
-        - **2022/02**, Our paper NeuEMTP is accepted by PESGM 2022.
     design:
       columns: '2'
   - block: portfolio